moja-global/About_moja_global/Contributing/How-to-Contribute-Code.md

 6. Submit your contribution

-    -   [Submit a Pull-Request](https://github.com/moja-global/About-moja-global/blob/master/Contributing/How-to-Submit-a-Pull-Request.md) to the Branch you want to contribute .
+    -   [Submit a Pull-Request](https://github.com/moja-global/About-moja-global/blob/master/Contributing/How-to-Submit-a-Pull-Request.md) to the Branch you want to contribute.
     -   Use a clear and descriptive title
     -   Ensure maintainers can understand your proposed changes from the description
     -   Sign your message with `Signed-off-by: Random J Developer` to agree to [Developer Certificate of Origin (DCO)](https://developercertificate.org/) (to certify that you wrote or otherwise have the right to submit your contribution to the project.)